Karol Kulczycki

 Karol Kulczycki, SDS (born 19 October 1966) is a Polish-born Australian priest of the Catholic Church and a member of the Society of the Divine Savior.
-He is the bishop of the Diocese of Port Pirie, having been appointed to the position in 2020.
-He was first transferred in Australia in 1997, before returning to his home country in 2018.
+He is the bishop of the Diocese of Port Pirie, appointed to the position in 2020.
+He was first transferred to Australia in 1997, before returning to his home country in 2018.

 Early life

 Kulczycki was born in Góra, Poland, on 19 October 1966.
-He joined the Society of the Divine Savior in 1987, and subsequently made his solemn vows in 1992.
+He joined the Society of the Divine Savior in 1987 and made his solemn vows in 1992.
 On 28 May 1994, Kulczycki was ordained a priest in Poland by Cardinal Franciszek Macharski.

 Presbyteral ministry

 After ordination, Kulczycki's first assignment was at the Society's vocational office in his home country.
 After three years there, he was sent to work in Australia as a chaplain, parochial vicar, and pastor.
 He subsequently became provincial superior of the Salvatorians in Australia in 2010.
 He returned to Poland in 2018 to serve as Vice Provincial.